 Any other measures and procedures considered appropriate in consultation with other stakeholders.

+Note: This list is not exhaustive.

 b.
 The mention of the IMO/UNCLOS safety zone limited to 500 metres does not imply a direct parallel to be applied to OREIs.
 The Electricity (Offshore Generating Stations) (Safety Zones) (Application Procedures and Control of Access) Regulations 2007 provides the regulatory framework for establishing safety zones to OREIs in the UK.
-It allows for 500m safety zones around wind turbines during construction, extension, maintenance or decommissioning and 50m safety zones during operation.
-If developers wish to submit an application to either DECC or the appropriate licensing authority where applicable, it must be accompanied with safety case and supporting evidence showing justification for the safety zone(s) and how it will be managed.
+It allows for 500m safety zones around wind turbines during construction, extension, major maintenance or decommissioning and 50m safety zones during operation.
+If developers wish to submit an application to either BEIS or the appropriate marine licensing authority where applicable, it must be accompanied with safety case and supporting evidence showing justification for the safety zone(s) and how it will be managed.
 The decision whether the safety zone(s) is granted will be made following a consultation with relevant stakeholders.
 For further guidance, please see DECC’s document titled “Applying for Safety Zones Around Offshore Renewable Energy Installations”.

-6.12 Search & Rescue, Maritime Assistance Service, Counter Pollution and Salvage Incident Response

-a.
-The MCA, through HM Coastguard, is required to provide a Search and Rescue and emergency response service within the sea area occupied by all offshore renewable energy installations in UK waters.
-To ensure that such operations can be safely and effectively conducted, certain requirements must be met by developers and operators.

-b.
-Full details and a template for the Emergency Response Co-operation Plan (ERCoP) are available from the GOV.UK web site.
-It should be noted an ERCoP is required to be in place for the construction, operation and decommissioning phases of any OREI.
-OREI developers must also fulfil the requirements of the MCA’s guidance document “Offshore Renewable Energy Installations: Requirements, Advice and Guidance for Search and Rescue and Emergency Response” which includes design, equipment and operational requirements.

-c.
-The offshore renewable energy industry is advancing and evolving and requirements and guidance may therefore have to change in light of experience and lessons learned from emergencies and SAR incidents.

-6.13 Hydrography

-a.
-In order to establish a baseline, confirm the safe navigable depth, monitor seabed mobility and to identify underwater hazards, detailed and accurate hydrographic surveys are required of the development at the pre-consent stage:

-The site and its immediate environs extending to 500m outside of the development area shall be undertaken as part of the licence and/or consent application.
-The survey shall include all proposed cable route(s).

-b.
-Any additional hydrographic survey undertaken for any other purposes should be carried out to the standard described in section 6.d.

-c.
-The development may result in an alteration to maritime traffic patterns as vessels seek alternative passage around the installed generating assets area.
-Where this is the case, it may be considered necessary that a hydrographic survey of these alternate passages and their immediate environs extending to 500m be undertaken.
-MCA can provide guidance here if required.

-d.
-All hydrographic surveys listed above should fulfil the requirements of the MCA’s ‘Hydrography Guidelines for Offshore Developers’ and ‘Post-Construction Hydrographic Guidelines for Offshore Developers’, which are both available on the MCA website.

-e.
-Further hydrographic surveys are required during the post-consent and decommissioning stages (see below).
+Development Consent

+The MCA will expect all aspects of this MGN and the Methodology document to be considered and adequately addressed through the MGN Checklist and submitted as part of the consent application.
+Any aspects missing or inadequately addressed to the satisfaction of MCA may result in delays or objection to an application.

+In order to make an application, developers should aim to get agreement from all relevant navigation stakeholders for ensuring risks are assessed as ALARP and that risk mitigation measures are agreed.

+Post-consent Stage – construction and operation phases

-.1 In the UK all vessels have freedom to transit through OREIs, subject to any applied safety zones, and their own risk assessments, which should take account of factors such as vessel size, manoeuvrability, environmental factors and competency of the Master and crew.
+6.1 In the UK all vessels have freedom to transit through OREIs, subject to any applied safety zones, and their own risk assessments, which should take account of factors such as vessel size, manoeuvrability, environmental factors and competency of the Master and crew.
 MGN 372 (or subsequent update) provides further guidance on navigation in and around OREIs.

+Layout Design